PLAY ON

 PLAY ON is an artwork created in response to the cancellation of contact sports, which occurred during restrictions which were put in place to stop the community spread of Covid-19.
 For many people that cancellation meant a severing of social and physical connections; a form of expression, an aspect of identity, and a sense of belonging was lost.
 PLAY ON is an expression of that loss.

-Originally, the intention behind PLAY ON was to explore the loss felt by contact sporting groups generally, without specifying a particular sporting code or club.
+The original intention of PLAY ON was to explore the loss felt by contact sporting groups generally, without specifying a particular sporting code or club.
 However, after meeting Caleb Kuhle, President of the Castlemaine Football Netball Club, the importance of having a local focus on the work became clear.
 Caleb spoke with conviction and passion about what the club meant to him and to the club members, and its significance to the broader community.

 The loss caused by the cancellation of sport was keenly felt here, in this town, and at this club.